Social Phobia (Social Anxiety Disorder) vs. Shyness – symptoms, differences, treatment

 Untreated, social phobia may take a great toll on close relationships, hobbies, school and work duties depriving of any pleasure they used to give you.
 Consequently, damaging social skills, self-esteem, personal achievements, and simply your personality.
 People who struggle with this mental condition are also more prone to substance abuse or suicide attempts.

-Whether it is you or a person close to you who suffers from this condition, a therapy could equip with some anxiety management skills and help to learn how to think differently about social interactions.
+Whether it is you or a person close to you who suffers from this condition, therapy could equip with some anxiety management skills and help to learn how to think differently about social interactions.
 It is also a safe space to be heard and an opportunity to understand why we react in certain ways.